-Hired in April, 2016, Assistant City Manager Rex Phelps has been a public servant for the last 30 years.
-Recently, he spent several year as the police chief for the City of Brenham where he was eventually promoted to the Brenham Assistant City Manager position.
+He has been a public servant for over 30 years.
+He previously spent several years as the Police Chief for the City of Brenham, TX, where he was eventually promoted to the position of Brenham Assistant City Manager.

-He holds a Bachelor's Degree in Business Management from LeTourneau University and a Master of Business Administration from Columbia College of Missouri.
+He earned a Bachelor of Business Management from LeTourneau University and a Master of Business Administration from Columbia College of Missouri.
 He has also served as a board member for numerous civic organizations.